East Bengal Ground: First Renovation in 1996

 On 12 July 1996, the new Club Office or "Tent", which is popularly known in Kolkata maidan, was inaugurated by the oldest member of the East Bengal Club.
 The then club secretary Mr. Dipak "Poltu" Das gave the honour to Mr. Shankar Pillai (popularly known as Shankar Mali) who was the oldest groundsman and caretaker of the club, to inaugurate the new club tent in the presence of club legends like Ahmed Khan and Byomkesh Bose.

 The club ground was renovated and a new office was setup at the place where it is currently situated.
 The playing field was relaid North to South and the new fans gallery was constructed.

 Second Renovation post 2016

 In 2016, renovations were done at the ground with entire playing field being relaid and galleries being renovated with member's gallery being filled in with Red and Gold bucket seats.
 Elevators were installed and the commentary box was modernised.
 The playing turf was relaid and drainage was improved for the ground.
 East Bengal FC officials informed the AIFF that they wanted to host I-League matches at the club ground after the heavy renovations.

 In 2018, floodlights were installed at the East Bengal Ground.
 The flood lights would be the biggest among the three Maidan clubs of Kolkata.
 The first match under floodlights was played in the 2018–19 Calcutta Premier Division when East Bengal faced Tollygunge Agragami in the season opener, which was however abandoned due to heavy rains as the match was tied 1–1 at half time.

+In 2023, East Bengal built a luxurious VVIP lounge at the East Bengal Ground and named it after Krishanu Dey.